Byron/btank/src/md/about_tank.md

 + substitution keys in templates have meta-data on their own, which makes templates more readable
 - special key-aliasing is required to support different settings for the same (internal) key name
 + templates are multi-root compatible, requires extended configuration style.
 Folder schema is multi-root too
++ templates can easily be shared, to link outputs of one application to the inputs of another

 ## Configuration System